solrak29/cssgrid/README.md

 Next, I found Bootstrap that already did a lot of heavy css lifting for you to create professional quality web interfaces and included a grid.
 At about the same time, I ran across many videos that showed HTML supporting a grid component in CSS core.
-This makes absolute sense for UI development and having the browser type interface to be the core UI for all applications.
+This makes absolute sense for UI development and having the browser interface to be the core UI for all applications.

-Then, I ran into this youtube video that finally motivated me to get started: [CSS GRID YouTube Vid](https://www.youtube.com/watch?v=HgwCeNVPlo0)
-This was a quick tutorial to get my feet wet and create this repository for future reference and templates.
+Then, I ran into this youtube video [CSS GRID YouTube Vid](https://www.youtube.com/watch?v=HgwCeNVPlo0) that finally motivated me to get started.
+This is a quick tutorial that motiviated me to create this repository for future reference and templates.

 Here is another reference: [w3schools css grid](https://www.w3schools.com/css/css_grid.asp)